 Notwithstanding the requirement of 651 CMR 12.03(1)(a), prior to the commencement of operations, an Applicant may advertise an uncertified Assisted Living Residence only if it first initiates the application process for Certification by notification to EOAI, and if it clearly states in all advertising and marketing materials that it has not completed the EOAI Certification process.

-An Applicant must have sufficient property rights, as an owner or lessee, as the Secretary or his or her designee finds necessary for the operation of an Assisted Living Residence.
+An Applicant must have sufficient property rights, as an owner or lessee, as the Secretary or a designee finds necessary for the operation of an Assisted Living Residence.

 An Application for Certification shall not be approved until the Applicant and premises meet the requirements of 651 CMR 12.03(2).